 Human Connections

-Young leaves have been eaten cooked or raw, although newer evidence indicates that chemicals in this plant can cause kidney trouble.
+The young leaves of yellow rocket have been eaten cooked or raw, although newer evidence indicates that chemicals in this plant can cause kidney trouble.
 Historically, it was used medicinally as a tea to treat a number of ailments.

 The mustard family, which includes familiar garden plants such as broccoli, cabbage, and radishes, used to be called the Cruciferae because of the cross shape formed by the four petals.